isabella232/horizon/Readme-Template.md

 [View the Changelog](https://github.paypal.com/Paypal-Commons-R/sbt-build-utilities/blob/develop/CHANGELOG.md)

-Nugget, an sbt plugin, was designed so common build settings can be reused via an sbt plugin for Scala applications.
-The plugin herein is carefully designed to:
+Horizon is an sbt plugin designed to house common build settings for Scala applications.
+It's carefully designed to:

 * Work well with Scala and the Typesafe libraries.
 * Be well defined in its functionality.